#1 Alternative to Meta Workplace.

 Clear responsibilities are also needed for each improvement measure.
 Keep an overview of who is responsible for what.

 Internal communication is mainly practiced in teams.
-The keyword here is reference group-oriented communication.
+The keyword here is reference group-orientated communication.
 All channels and instruments must be used for a specific reference group and fulfill a clear purpose.
 Gaps in the channel architecture stand in the way of improved internal communication just as much as redundancies.

 Step 4: Optimize channel architecture